 Likewise, experiment with "LH loud + RH soft".

+If you are playing a piece with polyrhythms, such as 3 against 2, or 11 against 7, or 25 against 8, or whatever, do not attempt to calculate mathematically how the notes should line up.
 Instead, decide where the beats are, and make sure that both hands are playing the beats at the same time.
 Let the other notes fall where they need to.

 Remember, this is not a physical problem.
 It is a problem you can solve with patience and mindfulness.